bhc91/ReWheel/README.md

 # ReWheel Repository

 **ReWheel** is an automotive parts tracking web application built with Flask, SQLAlchemy, WTForms, and Bootstrap.
-Developed as part of the Full-Stack Web Development course at HWR Berlin, this repository contains the full codebase and documentation with GitHub Pages.
+Developed as part of the E-Business & Digitale Geschäftsmodelle course at HWR Berlin, this repository contains the full codebase and documentation with GitHub Pages.

 ## Repository Contents